SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 - Determining genes expression (a.k.a single cell RNA sequencing).
 Here, the complete mRNA pool of a cell is first converted into cDNAs using reverse transcriptase.
 Then cDNAs are sequenced to determine their counts. (cDNA counts directly correlates with gene expression levels).
 - Identifying nucleotide mutations or variants.
 - Generating a reference genome of a newly identified species.
 Upon encountering a novel species, NGS can be utilized to determine the complete genome sequence.
 - In case of diseases,
+    - After symptoms based characterization, NGS can be utilized to identify the disease causing species or a species subtype.
+    - Genome sequence of causative organism can be harvest from the affected organism samples to .
+        - confirm the causative organism inConfirm the presence of a affecting organism. identified, NGS can be utilized to sequence samples
     - Identifying genomic regions
     - Developing reference genome